 Backend Processing with PHP and MySQL

-Now, we will create a PHP script (process_signup.php) that processes the form data.
-The script will check if the email already exists in the database and if not, insert the user’s details into the sign table.
+, that will process the form data.
+The script will check whether the e-mail exists in the database and, if it does not, will insert the user’s details into the sign table.
+Create the conn.php File for the MySQLi Connection

 } else {